intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 balance of control between the actual user and an application representing an user's interest is out of scope for this document.

-## Minimize Information {#minimize-info}

-Each party should provide only the information that is needed for the other parties to perform the task for which collaboration is desired, and no more.
-This applies to information sent by an application about itself, information sent about users, or information sent by the network.

-An architecture can follow the guideline from RFC 8558 in using explicit signals, but still fail to differentiate properly between information that should be kept private and information that should be shared.

-In looking at what information can or cannot easily be passed, we need to consider both, information from the network to the application and from the application to the network.

-For the application to the network direction, user-identifying information can be problematic for privacy and tracking reasons.
-Similarly, application identity can be problematic, if it might form the basis for prioritization or discrimination that the application provider may not wish to happen.

-On the other hand, as noted above, information about general classes of applications may be desirable to be given by application providers, if it enables prioritization that would improve service, e.g., differentiation between interactive and non-interactive services.

-For the network to application direction there is similarly sensitive information, such as the precise location of the user.
-On the other hand, various generic network conditions, predictive bandwidth and latency capabilities, and so on might be attractive information that applications can use to determine, for instance, optimal strategies for changing codecs.
-However, information given by the network about load conditions and so on should not form a mechanism to provide a side-channel into what other users are doing.

-While information needs to be specific and provided on a per-need basis, it is often beneficial to provide declarative information that, for instance, expresses application needs than makes specific requests for action.

 ## Carrying Information

 There is a distinction between what information is passed and how it